dandybit/alephsys.github.io/README.md

 The second plot shows the sum of the stratas and the regions.
 This plot allows you to select multiple states to compare their evolution.

 <img src="./readme_images/plot_overall.png" width="1220"/>

+If you hover over the previous plots (including the map), you will get extra information.

 The final plot shows the evolution of the simulation by region.
 Select the region you want to obtain the information.